kontent-ai/sample-app-net/.github/ISSUE_TEMPLATE/bug_report.md

 ### Expected behavior

-What the correct behavior is?
+What is the correct behavior?

 ### Test environment